-Vegetables, fashion and DIY common space: three stories about Ukrainians who started their own business
+Vegetables, sustainable fashion and DIY common space: three stories about Ukrainians who started their own business

-A restaurateur who couldn't find fresh produce, a designer who finds second-hand pieces, and a woman who created a sakura alley in Smyza
+A restaurateur who couldn't find fresh produce, a designer who finds second-hand pieces, and a woman who created a sakura alley in Smyha

-Decisive.
-It's probably the best epithet for people, discussed in this article.
-Three Ukrainians spoke about how they managed to create socially useful deeds by meeting their own needs as part of the DOCUSPACE Film Club Summer conversation.
+Decisive and solution-driven.
+These are probably the best epithets for people, discussed in this article.
+Three Ukrainians spoke about how they managed to create socially useful businesses by meeting their own needs as part of the DOCUSPACE Film Club Summer conversation.

 Inspirational solutions: this is how we describe the three following stories.

 Ovochar-s are the new Wild West market conquerors and fighters for environmentally friendly products